Marneus68/Research_Paper_Presentation/slides/gnuhurd.md

 - Hurd
-    - Kernel developed bu the GNU project
+    - Kernel developed by the GNU project
     - Meant to be a replacement for Linux

 - Built in C
-- Implements en true Microkernel
+- Implements in true Microkernel

 ### Classification